jaco4873/cds-visual-analytics-2025/src/assignment_3/README.md

 ### Data Processing
 - Images are resized to 224×224 pixels with 3 color channels
 - Batches of 32 images are processed at a time
-- Data is split with 20% for validation during training
+- Data is split with 80/10/10 % train, test and validation.
-- Image normalization scales pixel values to [0-1]
-- Data augmentation is applied to improve model robustness:
-  - Horizontal flipping

 ### CNN Model Architecture
 The custom CNN is configured with the following architecture: